Rakesh-puli/REACT-NEW-FILE/README.md

 - **Authorization and Role-Based Access Control**: Keycloak provides role-based access control, allowing you to define fine-grained permissions for different user roles.

-- **User Federation**: You can integrate with external identity providers (such as LDAP, Active Directory, or social logins) to manage users centrally.

 - **Token-Based Security**: Keycloak issues JSON Web Tokens (JWTs) that can be used to securely transmit user information and permissions between services.

 - **Client-Side Adapters**: Keycloak offers client-side adapters for various programming languages and frameworks, making it easy to integrate authentication into your applications.